VolkanSah/optimize-MySQL-MariaDB/README.md

 - **Disk I/O Bottlenecks**: Increase `innodb_buffer_pool_size` to reduce disk reads.

 ## Example Configuration
+##### 16 GB of Server RAM
-Here is an example MySQL/MariaDB configuration file optimized for a system with 16GB of RAM:
+An example MySQL/MariaDB configuration file optimized for a system with 16GB of RAM:

 ```ini
 [mysqld]